adrianstando/Inverse-search-engine-for-PDF-files/README.md

 To run application on Windows, just open `Inverse-search-engine-for-PDF-files.exe` file.

-On Windows, so as to enable scalling, you should do the following:
+On Windows, so as to enable correct scalling, you should do the following:

 1. Right click on `Inverse-search-engine-for-PDF-files.exe` -> `Properties` -> `Comptability` -> `Override high DPI scalling behavoiur `